Asymptotics of the Extremal Excedance Set Statistic: Proof of Theorem

 We begin by outlining the main approach to our proof of Theorem~\ref{thm:multivar}.
 To that end, we note a result of Clark and Ehrenborg (see \cite[Thm.
 3.1]{ClEhr}) that $[b^ra^s]$ has bivariate exponential generating function

 Now, for $(x, y)$ in a neighborhood of $(0,0)$, write

-We will apply a result of Pemantle and Wilson~\cite{PemWil2002, PemWil2008, PemWil2013} to the coefficients $A_{r,s}$ when $(r, s) \in S_{\eps_0}$ (cf.~(\ref{eqn:sector})), which will provide asymptotics on these coefficients.
-From there, Theorem~\ref{thm:multivar} will follow, since by (\ref{eq:BEGF}) we have
+We will apply a result of Pemantle and Wilson~\cite{PemWil2002, PemWil2008, PemWil2013} to the coefficients $A_{r,s}$ when $(r, s) \in S_{\eps_0}$ (cf. equation (\ref{eqn:sector})), which will provide asymptotics on these coefficients.
+From there, Theorem~\ref{thm:multivar} will follow, since by equation (\ref{eq:BEGF}) we have

 While the plan above is straightforward, the details take some work.
 Indeed, the result of Pemantle and Wilson is a highly technical statement, and much of our work will be in showing that it can be applied to the setting we need.
 Let us now proceed to the result of Pemantle and Wilson.